jilinzheng/jilinzheng/README.md

 ## Welcome to my GitHub page!
 My name is Jilin Zheng.

-I am currently a sophomore Computer Engineering student at Boston University.
+I am a sophomore Computer Engineering student at Boston University.

 I am working as a part-time Researcher in the Laboratory of Networking and Information Systems (NISLAB) @ BU under Professor David Starobinski.
 My current project is investigating Kubernetes autoscaling in regards to Economic Denial-of-Service (EDoS) attacks.

 I am looking for internships and co-ops for Summer 2024 and beyond!
 My interests lie in Backend Development, Embedded Systems, Cloud Computing, and AI/ML.
+You can reach me at jilin@bu.edu.

 Below are some of the projects I have worked on in the past.
 Have a look!

 <!--